The Devil's Rain (film): Release

 The Devil's Rain was released in 1975, with screenings in New York on August 7 and Los Angeles on August 13, 1975.

-In 2017, Severin Films released The Devil's Rain on Blu-ray, featuring a 2K restoration from the film's original interpositive as well as various special features.
+In 2017, Severin Films released the film on Blu-ray, featuring a 2K restoration from the film's original interpositive as well as various special features.

 Reception

-The Devil's Rain received a uniformly negative critical response, with the chief complaint being the incoherent storyline.
-The film's lack of adequate scares was also widely criticized.
+Jonathan Rosenbaum wrote in The Monthly Film Bulletin wrote: "If there is anything to recommend this confusing horror exercise, then it surely isn't the direction, which veers throughout from the pedestrian to the stilted.
+Nor is it the script, which raises more questions in a single reel than it can resolve in three, while satanic effects are piled on at every possible juncture, with gore virtually used to plaster over every gaping loophole."

+In The Radio Times Guide to Films Alan Jones gave the film 3/5 stars, calling it a "colourful, if confusing satanic shocker," and writing: "Worth persevering through the muddled set-up for the effects-laden climax where most of the cast are reduced to screaming, oozing slime."

 Vincent Canby in The New York Times opined that "The Devil's Rain is ostensibly a horror film, but it barely manages to be a horror ...
 It is as horrible as watching an egg fry."

 Roger Ebert in the Chicago Sun-Times said "All of this would be good silly fun if the movie weren't so painfully dull.
 The problem is that the material's stretched too thin.
 There's not enough here to fill a feature-length film."
 He particularly derided the exhaustive melting of the Satanists at the finale.
 He gave the film 1½ stars out of four, and eventually added it to his "Most Hated" movies list.

 In his 2010 book Showgirls, Teen Wolves, and Astro Zombies, Australian film reviewer Michael Adams called The Devil's Rain "the ultimate cult movie ...
 It's about a cult, has a cult following, was devised with input from a cult leader, and saw a future superstar indoctrinated into a cult he'd help popularize."
-The last reference is to John Travolta and Scientology.
+The last reference is to John Travolta, who made his film debut in Devil's Rain, and Scientology, to which Travolta was introduced by Joan Prather during filming.